 The challenge in visiting the Golden Crown is choosing from a large number of pastry options.
 Although the items listed on the menu will not come as a surprise to someone familiar with Mexican cuisine, it is unlikely that you have encountered versions like those made here.
 Deep-fried empanadas are filled with pumpkin, apple, blueberry, or cherry; ruler-sized fruit flautas come coated in powdered sugar; and crisp tostadas are blanketed with cinnamon sugar.
 All are homemade, delicious, and best eaten at one of the outdoor tables where you can soak up the sun and not be concerned about all the sugar that falls to the floor with every bite.

 Probably the single best way to satisfy a sweet tooth at Golden Crown is with the official state cookie of New Mexico: the biscochito.
 Similar to a shortbread cookie, but traditionally accented by anise flavor, the version here is perfectly crisp and covered in a satisfying sprinkle of sugar.
-Buy them by the dozen, because they are virtually addictive.
-If you are not a fan of anise (like licorice), fear not: Golden Crown also offers biscochitos in chocolate and cappuccino varieties.
+Buy them by the dozen, because they are addictive.
+If you are not a fan of anise (it’s like licorice), fear not: Golden Crown also offers biscochitos in chocolate and cappuccino varieties.